Ed Litzenberger: Playing career

 Litzenberger began his hockey career with the Regina Pats in the Western Canada Junior Hockey League.
 In 1950–51, he led the league in scoring with 44 goals in 40 games and led the playoffs in scoring with 14 goals in 12 games.
 In 1952–53, he made his debut with the Montreal Canadiens, playing two games with the Canadiens while splitting his time with the Montreal Royals.
 He won the Rookie of the Year Award in the Quebec Senior Hockey League, and was chosen for the Second All-Star Team.

 After playing 29 games with the Canadiens, Litzenberger was traded to the Chicago Black Hawks in 1954–55.
 He posted 40 points in 44 games with the Black Hawks and was awarded the Calder Memorial Trophy.
 He also played in the NHL All-Star Game that year.
+With the teams having played an uneven number of games in the 70-game season at the time of the trade, Litzenberger broke the league record for games played in a single season with 73, a record he held until 1976, when the schedule was expanded to 76 games.

 After posting three consecutive 30-goal seasons and being named to the NHL Second All-Star Team in 1956–57, he was named Captain of the Chicago Black Hawks in 1957–58.
 He led a Black Hawks team that included future Hall of Famers Bobby Hull, Stan Mikita, Pierre Pilote and Glenn Hall to a Stanley Cup championship in 1960–61, Chicago's first Stanley Cup since 1937–38.

 Litzenberger was traded to the Detroit Red Wings after the Black Hawks had won the Stanley Cup, and traded again midway through the season to the Toronto Maple Leafs.
 He helped the Leafs win three consecutive Stanley Cups from 1962 to 1964.
 After that, he was sent down to the American Hockey League with the Rochester Americans and won the Calder Cup for two consecutive seasons with the Americans before retiring.

 Litz was unique for having won four consecutive Stanley Cups while playing for two different teams.
 He helped instill a winning attitude as a member of the Black Hawks after having been traded from a first-place to a last-place team after noting a defeatist attitude among the players.
 Some of his teammates were satisfied with a tie.
 He reminded them that a tie was not a win and not worth celebrating.

 He is also the only player in North American hockey history to win six straight pro hockey championships by winning the Stanley Cup in 1961, 1962, 1963 and 1964, and the Calder Cup in 1965 and 1966.

 He spent his final years living in Ontario.